Torkiliuz/dc_uploader/README.md

 #### Q: What happens if I pass the script a file instead of a directory?

 A: A polar bear mauls you.
 Assuming you survive, the script will fail - this tool does not support file uploads.
 The tool does not create subdirectories within the .torrent file.

+#### Q: Will logs grow indefinitely?

+For some, yes.
+However, for the two things that tend to generate a lot of logs, namely the webapp and queue_upload.sh, they are rotated to [somelog].log.old when they reach 2MiB and 1MiB, respectively.
+Even for the logs that don't have automatic rotation, logs take up very little space, and you can always just manually delete them from the files directory if you want to.

 #### Q: What happens if I pass the script the path of something already in DATADIR?